Archikern-AI/Archikern-AI/README.md

 Archikern-AI is an experimental **AI Decision Kernel** built on a simple premise:

-> A single model should never be trusted with the final answer.

 Instead of relying on one LLM, Archikern orchestrates a **multi-model debate system** where models generate, audit, and challenge each other until a reliable outcome is reached.

 ---